ClickCease

 Alcohol Detox

-Any type of substance abuse treatment begins with the detoxification process.
+Any type of substance abuse treatment begins with the medical detoxification process.
 Most people struggling with addiction are terrified of the thought of detox because of the inevitable appearance of withdrawal symptoms it causes.
 However, medically assisted detox is invaluable to the substance abuse treatment process, and this helps people suffering from alcoholic wet brain, as well.

 During detox, physicians providing treatment will help the patient flush the last of the alcohol from his or her system while administering medications and nutritional replacements.
 During this time, a patient suffering from Wernicke-Korsakoff syndrome will receive intravenous thiamine doses to restore healthy thiamine levels throughout the body.
 Detox often entails addressing withdrawal symptoms, and substance abuse physicians can help patients manage these symptoms with medications until they are ready for counseling.